AdobeDocs/experience-manager-64.en/help/assets/preparing-assets-for-translation.md

 discoiquuid: 61f86320-71a6-4d3c-839d-155a2083d995
 ---

-# Preparing Assets for Translation{#preparing-assets-for-translation}
+# Preparing Assets for Translation {#preparing-assets-for-translation}

 Multilingual assets means assets with binaries, metadata, and tags in multiple languages.
 Generally, binaries, metadata, and tags for assets exist in one language, which are then translated to other languages for use in multilingual projects.